i32ropie/best-memes-bot/README.md

 ## Changelog

+### 17-02-2019 | 4

+- Updated the `/memes` command to handle correctly the use of users that have already seen all the bot memes.

 ### 17-02-2019 | 3

 - Updated the callback_data for those that used the memes' file_id to shorter ones to prevent long file_ids creating invalid inline buttons.